 In addition, they know what to recommend for the over-molded substrate whether it be metal or thermoplastic, taking into account the operating environment, production method, cost, and weight.

-And in those cases where we will over-mold rubber onto thermoplastic, we do it all in house, which is a real advantage.
+And in those cases where we will over-mold rubber onto thermoplastic, we do it all in house, which is a real advantage for you.

 This team can also provide detailed guidance on the necessary mechanical design features that will promote a durable, high performance bond.
 They can help you make the right call on which over-molding method is best, and then model it with our best in class, non-linear finite element analysis (FEA).